codemagic-ci-cd/codemagic-docs/content/teams/teams.md

 Users that have triggered builds can be invited to the team by clicking **Add to team** on the email address in the list of users.

+## Public dashboards

+The public dashboards feature makes it possible to share team's builds and build artifacts via a public link.
+Read more about this feature [here](./public-dashboards).

 ## Managing team integrations

 In Team integrations, it is possible to set up integrations to be used with team apps.